Shubhamrawat5/spotify-playlist-downloader/README.md

-# spotify-playlist-downloader in node js
+# spotify-playlist-downloader 🎵

-1. clone repo
+1. Open cmd/console

-2. open the repo locally and open terminal

-3. npm install
+2. Clone repo by `git clone git@github.com:Shubhamrawat5/spotify-playlist-downloader.git`
+3. Open directory by `cd spotify-playlist-downloader`
+4. Run `npm install` to install all dependencies

-This uses puppeteer to extract spotify playlist info so it'll download chromium (150-200mb)
+> This uses puppeteer to extract spotify playlist info so it'll download chromium (150-200mb)

-4. edit playlist url variable and set your playlist link in "downloader.js" file [line 5]
+5. Now edit playlist url variable and set your playlist link in file `downloader.js [line 5]`

-5. node downloader.js
+6. Run `node app.js`

--> Now a song folder will be created in the current local repo folder.
+- Now a folder named "songs" will be created.

+- Playlist info will be extract and all the matching songs will start donwloading!

--> If by chance you stop the program in between so no worries as if song is already downloaded then next time it wont be donwloaded again!
+- If by chance you stop the script in between, then no worries as if song is already downloaded then next time it won't be downloaded again!

--> Playlist info will be extract and all the matching songs will start donwloading!

--> Also there is 5% chance that song's some remix or different same name song will get downloaded...
+- Also there is 5% chance that song's some remix or different same name song will get downloaded...

-### Screenshots
+### Screenshots 🚀

 <img src = "https://i.ibb.co/ScGmnj3/download-spotify-to-mp3.png" width="350"/>
 <img src = "https://i.ibb.co/0MfLvNy/spo.png" width="800"/>